 - Alpha (measure of a manager's performance beyond what can be attributed to following a benchmark)

 Trailing returns.
-Once you've reviewed the portfolio's other characteristics, it's time to look at trailing return calculations.
+Once you've reviewed the portfolio's other characteristics, it's time to look at trailing returns.
 It may seem counterintuitive to review these last, but doing so can provide valuable perspective on the prospect's situation.
 It will give you a sense of what the expected returns should be and then confirm that performance is appropriate.

-Step 4: Where Are the Opportunities?
+Step 4: Find the Opportunities

 - Are these assets appropriate?